Tokyo Disneyland castle illuminated at night with visitors walking along Main Street

 The best DPA investments are rides where standby waits regularly exceed 90 minutes.

 Not all DPAs are created equal.
 Some rides have brutal standby waits and deserve every yen.
 Others are 30-minute waits that you can handle without paying.
-After three visits and a spreadsheet of queue times, here's our ranked list.
+Based on each attraction's DPA price, published wait-time averages, and community ride reports, here's the ranked list:

 Disneyland: DPA priority ranking